-PV Sindhu’s 2022 season is adding a refreshing solidity to an extraordinary career
+Why PV Sindhu’s Singapore Open Super 500 triumph is a significant step in her extraordinary career

 Why is this significant?
 In a rare on court interview after the final on Sunday, where she had to battle past Asian Champion Wang Zhi Yi, Sindhu’s choice of words were interesting.
 She hoped that it would help her go to the next level.

 For starters, some context.
 The tournament win in Singapore in itself is not the toughest by any means.
 Like the India Open earlier this year, there were quite a few big names missing here as well.
-Sindhu started as the third seed but after the withdrawal of Chen Yufei (pre tournament) and Tai Tzu Ying (after one win), Sindhu was effectively the top seed for the week.
+Sindhu started as the third seed but after the withdrawal of Chen Yufei (pre tournament) and Tai Tzu Ying (after one win), she was effectively the top seed for the week.
 More seeds fell by the wayside (with Ashmita Chaliha and Saina Nehwal playing their part in that).

 But unlike the India Open, Sindhu navigated tough situations along the way.
-She was 17-19 down in the second game against Vietnam’ Thuy Nguyen in the second round, she had to come through hard-fought three-game matches against two talented Chinese shuttlers either side of a dominant win against Saena Kawakami.
+She was 17-19 down in the second game against Vietnam’s Thuy Nguyen in the second round, she had to come through hard-fought three-game matches against two talented Chinese shuttlers either side of a dominant win against Saena Kawakami.
 It was a rollercoaster of a tournament, and every time she was pushed into a corner she found a way to respond, a characteristic that came in handy against Wang in the final.

 Even though the field wasn’t the strongest, the win is important for Sindhu because of the targets she and coach Park began this season with.